Support Centre

 5.4.
 Interests of the data subject

-The PIPA stipulates that where there is a clear and urgent need to protect the life, physical, or economic interest of the data subject or a third party, and the consent to the processing of personal data cannot be obtained in an ordinary manner because either the data subject or their legal representative cannot express intent or the data subject's address is unknown, the data handler may collect, use, and/or provide the data subject's personal data without their consent.
+The PIPA stipulates that where there is a clear and urgent need to protect the life, physical, or economic interest of the data subject or a third party, the data handler may collect, use, and/or provide the data subject's personal data without their consent.

 5.5.
 Public interest

-The 2023 Amendments contain newly created provisions that will allow the collection and use of personal data without consent if it is necessary to ensure public safety such as public health and well-being - for instance, the prevention of the spread of COVID-19 and other infectious diseases.
+The PIPA allows the collection and use of personal data without consent if it is necessary to ensure public safety such as public health and well-being - for instance, the prevention of the spread of COVID-19 and other infectious diseases.

 5.6.
 Legitimate interests of the data controller